-- The client's real and potential strengths. - Client's known and expressed wishes and values. - Attitudes, influences and interpersonal relationships and their real or potential impact on implementation of the case plan. - The circumstances precipitated involvement by the department. - Availability/accessibility of client resources including human resources such as family and friends; and, - Levels of motivation. - Findings from the most recent ANSA including: - Addressing any needs. - Impacts on functioning; and, - Risk factors.
+- The client's real and potential strengths. - Client's known and expressed wishes and values. - Attitudes, influences and interpersonal relationships and their real or potential impact on implementation of the case plan. - The circumstances precipitated involvement by the department. - Availability/accessibility of client resources including human resources such as family and friends; and, - Levels of motivation.

-7.6 Developing a Plan to Reduce Risk
+6.6 Developing a Plan to Reduce Risk